krr-uno-teaching/project-sudoku/README.md

 We recommend that you create new commits frequently when doing the rest of this project.
 If at some point you realize you did a mistake, you can revert to a previous commit.
 Pushing to the GitHub repository may also help you in case that you accidentally lose your local copy.
 If you have doubts about Git or Github, or you can learn more about it, you can read the tutorial in following link:

 https://github.com/Advanced-Concepts-Programming-Languages/github-starter-course

+In addition, if you submit a question to the instructors, please include the link to your GitHub repository and be sure that you have pushed the latest version of your code.

 ## Question 1: 4x4 Sudoku
 To begin with, you will represent a 4x4 Sudoku.
 Later you will modify it to handle the 9x9 case.